See the Text: From Tokenization to Visual Reading: Experiment

-\textbf{Effectiveness.} As shown in Table~\ref{tab:table1}, \our\ (vision-centric tokenization over visual-text inputs) \textbf{matches or even surpasses} the text-tokenization counterpart (Qwen2.5-VL 3B), averaging 37.77 compared to 37.32 across five datasets.
+As shown in Table~\ref{tab:table1}, \our\ (vision-centric tokenization over visual-text inputs) \textbf{matches or even surpasses} the text-tokenization counterpart (Qwen2.5-VL 3B), averaging 37.77 compared to 37.32 across five datasets.
 Notably, \our\ outperforms the text-tokenization baseline on TriviaQA (+1.61) and SST5 (+15.60).
 These two tasks rely heavily on surface-form cues such as spelling, capitalization, and negation.
-Subword text tokenization often fragments or obscures such information, particularly for rare words and entities~\citep{tanaka2021visualmrc,truong2024revisiting}.
+Subword text tokenization often fragments or obscures such information, particularly for rare words and entities~\cite{tanaka2021visualmrc,truong2024revisiting}.
 In contrast, the vision-centric tokenization preserves character-level fidelity, enabling the model to capture these signals more faithfully.
-MMLU~\citep{hendrycksmeasuring} is a knowledge-intensive benchmark spanning multiple domains, formulas, and logical reasoning, which relies more heavily on world knowledge learned from large-scale textual pretraining.
+MMLU~\cite{hendrycksmeasuring} is a knowledge-intensive benchmark spanning multiple domains, formulas, and logical reasoning, which relies more heavily on world knowledge learned from large-scale textual pretraining.
 Since the vision pathway has not been exposed to comparable amounts of such data, a performance gap remains.
-Similar pretraining conducted on visual-text could potentially further narrow this gap.
+Similar pretraining conducted on visual-text could potentially further narrow this gap, a trend already reflected in the scaling experiments (see Sec.~\ref{app:scaling}).
+Furthermore, our vision-centric paradigm provides a favorable performance-efficiency trade-off, achieving a \textbf{4.43$\times$ reduction} in sequence length compared to the text-tokenization baseline (detailed in Sec.~\ref{sec:effi}).
+This substantial gain in token-level efficiency directly translates to lower computational overhead while maintaining competitive performance across most tasks.